 Use the simulation results to determine the interval representing the middle 95% of the difference in means, to the nearest hundredth.

 Is the difference in means in Joseph’s experiment statistically significant based on the simulation?
+Explain.

 Calculate algebraically the number of years it will take for the account to reach $100,000, to the nearest hundredth of a year.

 36. The height, h(t) in cm, of a piston, is given by the equation h(t) = 12cos(π/3 + t) + 8, where t represents the number of seconds since the measurements began.

 Determine the average rate of change, in cm/sec, of the piston’s height on the interval 1 ≤ t ≤ 2.

 At what value(s) of t, to the nearest tenth of a second, does h(t) 0 in the interval 1 ≤ t ≤ 5?
+Justify your answer.

 Graph y = P(x) on the axes below.

 An alternative rating model is represented by R(x) = 1/2 x - 6, where x is the number of visits per week in thousands.
 Graph R(x) on the same set of axes.
 For what number of weekly visits will the two models provide the same rating?

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.